apache/druid/extensions-contrib/kubernetes-overlord-extensions/README.md

 # Kubernetes Task Scheduling Extension
-The Kubernetes Task Scheduling extension allows a Druid cluster running on Kubernetes to schedule it's tasks as Kubernetes Jobs instead of sending them to workers (middle managers or indexers).
+The Kubernetes Task Scheduling extension allows a Druid cluster running on Kubernetes to schedule its tasks as Kubernetes Jobs instead of sending them to workers (middle managers or indexers).

 ## How the Kubernetes Task Scheduler works.
 The Kubernetes Task Scheduler replaces the HTTP or Zookeeper based task runner (which both send tasks to workers) on the overlord.